spacelift-io/terraform-provider-spacelift/.github/pull_request_template.md

 - [ ] All tests related to the changed code pass in development
 - [ ] Examples for new resources and data sources have been added
 - [ ] Default values have been documented in the description (e.g., "Dummy: (Boolean) Blah blah.
 Defaults to `false`.)
-- [ ] `tfplugindocs` has been run to make sure the docs are up to date
+- [ ] `go generate` has been run to make sure the docs are up to date

 ### Code review